 Letter to the Woman’s Journal, June 29, 1876

 (Woman’s Journal and Suffrage News)

-In this short letter, Louisa May Alcott expressed some hope with how Suffrage was being accepted, and with how women she encountered were being treated by men and by other women.
+In this short letter, Louisa May Alcott expressed some hope regarding societal acceptance of Suffrage, and with how women she encountered were being treated by men and by other women.
 She wrote:

 Having great faith in young America, it gave me infinite satisfaction to find such eager interest in all good things, and to see how irresistibly the spirit of our new revolution, stirring in the hearts of sisters and daughters, was converting the fathers and brothers who loved them.
 One shrewd, business man said, when talking of Woman Suffrage, “How can I help believing in it, when I’ve got a wife and six girls who are bound to have it?”

 And many a grateful brother declared he could not be mean enough to shut any door in the face of the sister who had made him what he was.